Clastify logo

 Combustion as oxidation

-Combustion is a redox process.
-An oxidizing agent causes another species to be oxidized by accepting electrons; in combustion, oxygen is usually the oxidizing agent.
-A reducing agent causes another species to be reduced by donating electrons; in combustion, the fuel is usually the reducing agent.
+Combustion counts as a redox process.
+An oxidizing agent causes another species to be oxidized by accepting electrons; in combustion, oxygen usually takes that role.
+A reducing agent causes another species to be reduced by donating electrons; here, the fuel is usually the reducing agent.

-That is why it helps if a fuel has a reasonably high activation energy.
+That helps explain why a fuel with a reasonably high activation energy is useful.
 Activation energy is the minimum energy barrier that reacting particles must overcome before a reaction can proceed.
 If the barrier is high enough, the fuel can be stored and transported without reacting with air at room temperature.
-But we still need it to burn when we choose to ignite it.
-Petrol that ignites in an engine is useful; petrol that ignites on the shelf is not.
+But we still need it to burn readily when we deliberately ignite it — petrol that ignites in an engine is useful; petrol that ignites on the shelf is not.

 Image